High School Enrichment Program

 2. Choose your classes:

-1. Choose up to 11 units (maximum units for HSE students) of coursework
+1. Choose up to 11 units (maximum units for HSE students) of coursework.
+You can list more than 11 units but

 5. If home-schooled - attach the most recent, up-to-date CA Department of Education Affidavit for the school

-IMPORTANT: We are no longer accepting HSE packets through email.
-Only packets uploaded above will be processed.
+IMPORTANT: We are no longer accepting paper HSE packets through email.
+Only packets completed using the link above will be accepted.

 Submit your HSE Enrollment Packet by clicking the appropriate link:

-6. COMING SOON: Submit Fall 2024 HSE Enrollment Packet for classes that start August 12, 2024 or later HERE
+1. Click here to submit Fall 2024 HSE Packet for classes starting August 12, 2024 or later

-7. COMING SOON: Submit Fall 2024 HSE Enrollment Packet for short-term classes that start October 2024 HERE
+2. COMING SOON: Submit Fall 2024 HSE Enrollment Packet for short-term classes that start October 2024 or later HERE (packet must be submitted at least two weeks before the class begins)

 IMPORTANT TO KNOW: